Can CBT actually help adults manage their ADHD?

-Referred to as the “gold standard” of modern psychotherapy, cognitive behavioral therapy is one of the most successful treatments for a range of mental health issues.
-In recent years, CBT has become more popular amongst individuals with ADHD seeking treatment — and it’s evident why.
-Studies have shown CBT as an effective treatment option adults and children with ADHD, as a means to empower the individual while substantially reducing the effects of their symptoms.
+Referred to as the “gold standard” of modern psychotherapy, Cognitive Behavioral Therapy (CBT) is one of the most successful treatments for a range of mental health and neurodevelopmental conditions.
+In recent years, CBT has become more popular among individuals with ADHD seeking treatment — and it’s easy to see why.
+Studies have shown CBT as an effective treatment option for both adults and children with ADHD as a means to empower the individual while substantially reducing the negative effects of their symptoms.

-Cognitive behavioral therapy (CBT) is defined by the American Psychological Association as “a form of psychotherapy aimed at identifying and modifying the client’s maladaptive thought processes and problematic behaviors through cognitive restructuring and behavioral techniques to achieve change.”
-CBT examines how interrelated one’s thoughts, feelings, beliefs, and behaviors are - and how this relationship may influence emotional problems.
+According to the American Psychological Association, CBT is defined as “a form of psychotherapy aimed at identifying and modifying the client’s maladaptive thought processes and problematic behaviors through cognitive restructuring and behavioral techniques to achieve change.”

-CBT can also be effective in helping people with ADHD cope with their symptoms.
-People with ADHD are more likely to have difficulty with executive functioning, which allows us to remember things, organize, and plan.
-Moreover, people with ADHD often find it difficult to keep track of time, get enough sleep, and communicate effectively with others.
-Through CBT, a therapist and patient can explore when and where challenges are arising and discuss possible solutions to address these problems.
+People with ADHD are more likely to struggle with executive functioning, which regulates cognitive skills such as memory, organization, and planning — among others.
+Moreover, ADHDers often find it difficult to keep track of time, get enough sleep, and communicate effectively with others.
+Through CBT, a therapist and patient can explore when and where these challenges are arising, and discuss possible solutions to address these difficulties.

-Lastly, but perhaps most importantly, CBT gives people with ADHD the tools they need to manage their symptoms in the real world, beyond just the time they spend with their therapist.
-Cognitive restructuring teaches the person to become more conscious of their thoughts, and is therefore more able to challenge that nagging, self-critical voice and transform it into something productive.
-New habits and problem-solving skills are implemented, empowering the person to tackle the everyday struggles they face.
+Lastly — and perhaps most importantly — CBT gives people with ADHD the tools they need to manage their symptoms in the real world — beyond the short amount of time spent with their therapist.
+Cognitive Restructuring techniques can teach us to become more conscious of their thoughts.
+This awareness gives us the ability to challenge that nagging, self-critical voice and transform it into self-talk that’s more productive.
+Through CBT, ADHD adults embrace new habits and acquire problem-solving skills that can empower them to overcome the everyday challenges of living in a neurotypical world.